 Therefore, the PLVC Board of Directors voted at its March 2, 2017, meeting to disband the Ad Hoc Tree Harvesting Committee and to assign all monitoring of harvesting activities to the Community Development standing committee.

-- David McDearmid
+- Dave McDearmid

 - Jim Moffitt

 - Paul Hinton

 - Chris Dean